influxdata/docs-v2/content/influxdb/clustered/guides/report-query-performance-issues.md

 next as our process and tooling improves.
 {{% /note %}}

-### Send Us Output Artifacts
+### Send InfluxData output artifacts

-When our guidelines produce an output artifact in the form
+As you follow these guidelines, package all produced output artifacts in the following form:

 **Outputs:**

-  * `test-artifact-name.tar.gz`
+- `test-artifact-name.tar.gz`

-Please send us these artifacts so that we may analyze them.
+Send InfluxData engineers all produced artifacts for analysis.

 ### Document Your Test Process